MikeMitterer/Nasdaq100/README.md

 License
 ========
-- All dependencies are under the licence set by their respective owners
+- All dependencies are under the license set by their respective owners
 - The project makes use of icons released in the [AndroidIcons project][6], and are released under their respective licenses
-- The [application icon][7] and the [background image][8] are based on files from Fotolia and protected by their respective licenses
+- The [application icon][7] and the [background image][8] are based on files from Fotolia and are protected by their respective licenses
-- The project makes use of icons released in the [www.defaulticon.com project][9], and are released under their respective licenses
+- The project makes use of icons that were released in the [www.defaulticon.com project][9], and are released under their respective licenses

     Copyright 2012 Michael Mitterer, IT-Consulting and Development Limited, Austrian Branch